 You should never feel even a mild shock or tingle when plugging in a cord or flipping a light switch.
 Any shock, no matter how small, means that electricity is escaping its intended path.
 This could be caused by faulty wiring, a damaged appliance, improper grounding, or moisture in the electrical box.
 An electrical shock is a direct warning that your system is unsafe and poses a risk of serious injury or electrocution.
 Avoid using the faulty outlet or switch, and have a professional inspect your residential electrical system as soon as possible.

-Frayed or Chewed Wiring
+The Hidden Danger of Frayed or Chewed Wires

 Visible damage to your wiring is an undeniable emergency.
 Over time, the protective insulation on wires can become brittle and crack, exposing the live conductor.
 Pests like mice or squirrels are also notorious for chewing through wiring in attics, basements, and walls.
 Exposed, frayed, or chewed wires are extremely dangerous and can easily cause short circuits, shocks, and electrical fires.
 If you discover any damaged wiring in your home, do not touch it.
 This is a situation that requires immediate professional attention to ensure the wiring is safely replaced and brought up to code.